 Oh yeah, a couple of hours ago I got a notice from WordPress, telling me that today marks my 5-Year Anniversary of signing up to WordPress.
 I guess I should throw a party or something?
 Nah, too tired.
 For the record, if you go back to my very first post here you’ll notice that it is dated October 2008, which would make it look like it’s still about 4 months away from my 5 year anniversary, but that’s just because, as longtime follower/readers know, this isn’t my first blog here.
 I originally just signed up and created a blog under jrlemar.wordpress.com, but I’m not sure if I ever posted much under that domain.
 Then I got the idea to get my own original domain name.
 So I created MyLiveFriendSpaceBookster (as a mix of Myspace, Livejournal, Friendster, and Facebook) and used that for a couple of years.
 Then I came up with FookYouTwit (Facebook, Youtube, & Twitter), and used that for a little over a year, but then finally decided I wanted something not so “joke-y”, but still a name that could be easily remembered.
 I finally came up with iBlogalot (I can’t believe that wasn’t already taken), and just switched most previous blog entries to this domain, cutting out some that I didn’t like anymore, so that’s why this blog only goes back to October ’08.
 And it’s been one heck of a ride.
 I’ve tried BlogSpot, and a have a separate page on Tumblr, but I’m sticking with WordPress for my official blogging needs.

 That’s all for now.
-Got a little bit of straightening up in my room to do, and then it’s bed time for me.
+I’ve got a little bit of straightening up in my room to do, and then it’s bedtime for me.
 G’night y’all!